Comparing drawing to print of “The Mimeguri Shrine" from the series “Modern Sparrows of Edo", mid-1830s

 The “Modern Sparrows" series, which includes eight known surviving prints, is the boldest proclamation of Kunisada's affinity with the Toshidama seal.
 The expressive portal-like windows set scenes (landscapes and favorite spots in Edo) for each of the prints in the series and dominate each of the eight prints.
 This striking toshidama seal must have resonated with print viewers in 1830s Edo—they likely enjoyed the Toshidama connection with the New Year’s treats.
 For Edo print buyers, the treat they got was the beauty of the art—the same as it is for us.

-“Tools of the Creative Work" - Matt Brown weighs in 2/15/2024.
+“Tools of the Creative Work" - Matt Brown weighs in 2/15/2024:

 Brush held between her teeth, painted scroll falling from her hands, ink stone and drawing box laid out below the moving patterns of her kimono, facial features closely juxtaposed with the appealing landscape of the Sumida River beside the Mimeguri Shrine, Kunisada emphasizes dynamics and subtle action in his portrayal of this beauty.
-Looking at the image we take in the swoops and curves of the figure and the seal, the textured fabric, the presented scroll, and in our minds we assemble sensations of the world of Edo Japan which made this image.
+Looking at the image we take in the swoops and curves of the figure and the seal, the textured fabric, the presented scroll, and in our imaginations assemble sensations of the world of Edo Japan which made this image.

-- “Traveling to the World of Edo Japan" - Prof. Ming Meng weighs in, 2/19/2024
+“Traveling to the World of Edo Japan" - Prof. Ming Meng weighs in, 2/19/2024:

 Imagine traveling to another world in another era, such as Edo-era Japan?